shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gra one, Sui zero!”
 Gale cheered.

+“Yeah, yeah.”
+Sui grouched.
+He turned real quick and shot a bush.

+“What are you shooting at?”

+“I thought I saw a green creature.”
+Sui jumped in the air and flew to the bush.
+Behind it, he found the arrow, lying in a pool of blood.
+A chunk of green skin was impaled on the arrowhead, along with scraps of white cloth.
+A blood trail followed a pair of boot prints away from the bush.

+“What is it?”

+“Nothing important.”
+Sui rejoined Gra and Gale.
+“Gra one, Sui zero.”
+He admitted.

+They continued hunting.

 ===

 “Hey, Bob, whatcha got there?”
 Reesu found Bob sitting on his bed, staring at the deck of random oddities.